Observation of long-range orbital transport and giant orbital torque

 We find that the DL-torque efficiency in the Ni/Ti bilayer is further enhanced by increasing the Ni-layer thickness $t_\mathrm{Ni}$, demonstrating the long-range orbital transport in the Ni layer.
 Figure~\ref{fig2}d shows that $\xi_\mathrm{DL}^E$ increases with increasing $t_\mathrm{Ni}$ up to $t_\mathrm{Ni}=20$~nm despite the fact that the magnetic property is unchanged as shown in Fig.~\ref{fig2}e.
 In the scenario of spin torques, since spin currents decay within 1~nm due to the spin dephasing, the DL-torque efficiency is independent of the FM-layer thickness $t_\mathrm{FM}$ when $t_\mathrm{FM}>1$~nm.
 In fact, we confirmed that $\xi_\mathrm{DL}^E$ is independent of $t_\mathrm{Ni}$ in Ni/Pt bilayers, where the DL-torque is dominated by the SHE in the Pt layer, as shown in Fig.~\ref{fig2}f (see also Supplementary Note 7).
 In contrast, since orbital currents can propagate over much longer distances than the spin dephasing length in FMs, the DL-torque efficiency increases with $t_\mathrm{FM}$~\cite{go2021long}.
 The observed $t_\mathrm{Ni}$ dependence of $\xi_\mathrm{DL}^E$ demonstrates that the orbital currents responsible for the DL torque propagate over longer distances than the spin dephasing length by an order of magnitude in the Ni layer.
 Here, the suppression of $\xi_\mathrm{DL}^E$ in the Ni/Ti device when $t_\mathrm{Ni}>20$~nm can be attributed to a self-induced torque in the Ni layer.
 As shown in Fig.~\ref{fig2}d, the DL-torque, whose sign is opposite to that of the Ni/Ti bilayer, is non-negligible in a Ni single-layer film when $t_\mathrm{Ni}>10$~nm.
-This result is consistent with the scenario of the self-induced torque, which can be sizable when the magnetic layer is thicker than the exchange length (8.4~nm for Ni)~\cite{WangASOT}.
+This result is consistent with the scenario of the self-induced torque, which is non-negligible only when the magnetic layer is thicker than the exchange length (8.4~nm for Ni)~\cite{WangASOT}.
+In contrast to the self-induced torque, which increases with $t_\mathrm{Ni}$ and becomes sizable especially at $t_\mathrm{Ni} > 20$~nm, the orbital torque tends to saturate with increasing $t_\mathrm{Ni}$.
+The different $t_\mathrm{Ni}$ dependences result in the suppression of $\xi_\mathrm{DL}^E$ in the Ni/Ti bilayer at $t_\mathrm{Ni}> 20$~nm.